 One of my favorite things about the fact that our girls are getting older is that the games they are capable of playing are all that much more fun for me.

 The girls love the routine of looking forward to playing with us and I look forward to consistent together time for our family.

 With Little Pea still learning to read and the Peanut ready for something more mentally challenging, it's hard to strike a balance while keeping everyone engaged.

 When I attended the sneak peek of Melissa & Doug's booth at Toy Fair NYC in February, I got the chance to meet Melissa and Doug themselves.

-Some of our favorite Melissa & Doug games include:
+Some of our favorite family games include:

 - Suspend: though it says 8+, we've been playing with the girls for years.
 So fun!